briandconnelly/nicheconstruct/paper/02_methods.md

 Through mutations, individuals gain adaptations to their environment, which increase reproductive fitness, and allow those lineages to rise in abundance.
 Migration among neighboring subpopulations allows more successful lineages to spread.

-In our expanded model, subpopulations additionally modify their local environment.
+In this expanded model, subpopulations additionally modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.
 We explore how niche construction affects this process of adaptation and whether cooperation can be maintained because of selective feedbacks.